nikitaGlobal/ng-lazyload/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. No more actions required

+For theme developers: add nglazyload class to html blocks with background images to lazy-load them if they are stated in css file.
+If html block has style="background-image: url(...)" you don't have to.

 == Changelog ==

+= 1.7 (2020-02-26)
+* Tested up to 5.3.2
+* Loads current and next viewport below
+* Add 'nglazyload' class to your html block to hide its background images from preloading

 = 1.6 (2019-09-95) =
 * Tested up to 5.2.3